ActRaiser: Sales and accolades

 Quintet reported that ActRaiser sold 620,000 copies worldwide, with 400,000 copies sold in Japan, 180,000 copies sold in North America, and 40,000 copies sold in Europe.
-ActRaiser was inducted into GameSpot's Greatest Games of All Time in December 2003.
-It was rated the 150th best game made on a Nintendo System in Nintendo Power's Top 200 Games list.
+ActRaiser was inducted into GameSpots Greatest Games of All Time in December 2003.
+It was rated the 150th best game made on a Nintendo System in Nintendo Powers Top 200 Games list.
 In 2007, ScrewAttack ranked ActRaiser #1 on their "Top 10 Big Names That Fell Off", which listed games that were popular in days past, whether good or bad, but have since faded into relative obscurity (ActRaiser was discussed positively).
 It was also #10 in their "Top 20 SNES Games" list.
 In 2018, Complex ranked ActRaiser 33rd on their "The Best Super Nintendo Games of All Time" list.
 In 2017, Gamesradar ranked ActRaiser 23rd on its "The best SNES games of all time" list.
 They praised the gameplay, calling it a good mix of 2D action and city-building simulation.
 In 1995, Total! placed the game 91st on its "Top 100 SNES Games" list.